Quebec Autoroute 85: Northern segment

-The second section of A-85 begins in Saint-Antonin with exits at km 89, km 90, and km 93 as it traverses the Great Lakes–St. Lawrence Lowlands.
-Exit 93 provides access to Route 191 which bypasses Rivière-du-Loup to the south and provides the most direct route for motorists bound for Rimouski, Mont-Joli, and Gaspésie via eastbound A-20.
-After one last exit (km 97), the A-85 merges with westbound A-20 at the Saint Lawrence River.
+The second section of A-85 begins in Saint-Honoré-de-Témiscouata, 3 kilometres south of its junction with Route 291 (itself at km 60), then proceeds through the Appalachian Hills, by either following its predecessor's alignment or following a new routing, leaving the former Route 185 as a local road serving residents and businesses in the area.
+Exit 93 provides access to Route 191 which bypasses Rivière-du-Loup to the south and provides the most direct route (and an effective go-around transit route for commercial heavy vehicle traffic) for motorists bound for Rimouski, Mont-Joli, and Gaspésie via eastbound A-20.
+After one last exit at Fraserville Road (km 96), the A-85 merges with westbound A-20 at the Saint Lawrence River.
 Westbound A-20 assumes the Trans-Canada Highway designation, continuing on to Québec City and Montréal, then to Windsor via A-20 and Ontario Highway 401, or Ottawa via the A-40 and Ontario Highway 417.

 History

 The first section of A-85 that was built stretched from km 94 in Rivière-du-Loup to A-20 at km 100.
 This section opened in 1972 as Route 185.

 In 2002, a bypass of Notre-Dame-du-Lac was built, then in 2004, a bypass of Dégelis was constructed.

 In 2005, the initial segment saw an extension south to km 88 in Saint-Antonin.
 The freeway was officially signed as A-85 from km 88 to km 100 in anticipation of the conversion of Route 185.

 In 2009, bypasses of Cabano and Saint-Louis-du-Ha!
 Ha! opened, and in 2011, those bypasses were connected.

 In 2013, the bypass of Dégelis was extended both ways, with the new freeway stretching from km 8 to km 22.
 It would be extended further south and tied into New Brunswick Route 2 in 2014.

 Also in 2014, the Notre-Dame-du-Lac and Cabano bypasses were connected, and then in 2015, the freeway was extended to km 48.

 In 2021 and 2022, the initial segment saw further extension south, with the new freeway stretching from km 76 to km 100.
 Another separate segment was constructed between km 56 and km 62.
-The entire freeway is meant to be connected by 2026.
+By October 2024 the section between km 62 and 76 was completed and opened.
+The entire freeway will be connected by mid-2026.
+As of April 28, 2025 the last of the at-grade intersection at Rue Principale was permanently closed.